Permanent Exhibitions

 This gallery features more than 600 European ceramics collected by Dr. Walter C. Koerner.
 The collection contains examples of tin-glazed and lead-glazed earthenware and stoneware from the 16th to the 19th centuries.
 Some pieces are considered to be the finest in North America, and the collection as a whole is unique in the world.
 Specially commissioned ceramics and textiles by contemporary Vancouver artists highlight the beauty and artistry of the collection as a whole.

-Along the path to the back of the museum are two massive houseboards carved by Musqueam artist Susan Point in 1997.
 The grounds behind the museum feature two Haida Houses constructed by Haida artist Bill Reid and ‘Namgis artist Doug Cranmer and modeled on a 19th century Haida village.
-The buildings sit beside the Yosef Wosk Reflecting Pool, which provides a dynamic presence that animates the site and reflects the ever-changing sky.
-Around the pool are memorial and mortuary poles dating from 1951 to the present carved by Jim Hart (Haida), Chief Walter Harris (Gitxsan) and Mungo Martin (Kwakwaka’wakw).
+The buildings sit beside the Yosef Wosk Reflecting Pond, which provides a dynamic presence that animates the site and reflects the ever-changing sky.
+Around the pond are memorial and mortuary poles dating from 1951 to the present carved by Jim Hart (Haida), Chief Walter Harris (Gitxsan) and Mungo Martin (Kwakwaka’wakw).